-TITLE I: Beaver Creek School runs a School-wide Title One Program offering interventions to every child below grade level targets.
+TITLE I: Beaver Creek School runs a Schoolwide Title One Program offering interventions to every child below grade level targets.
 Reteach/Enrich provides at least thirty minutes of additional instruction for students.
 The smaller groups provide all levels of students more intense academic instruction.
 Students are ranked according to several tests and then placed in the appropriate reteach/enrich time.
 As the student improves in skills, he or she is moved to a higher group.
 If the child begins to struggle, he or she will move to a more intensive group.
 Specially qualified educators, including reading specialists, interventionists and Special Education teachers provide targeted assistance to the lowest ranking students.
+Tier 2 K-8 students will be invited to the 21st Century Community Learning Centers (CCLC) for afterschool tutoring for additional academic support.
 Every "Title I" school district must notify parents and guardians annually that they may request information on the professional qualifications of their student's teacher.
 To fulfill this requirement, Beaver Creek School has a short resume on each teacher and paraprofessional in the office.
 You may request to see the resumes.
 Also, the School District must provide parents with timely notice if their child has been taught for four or more consecutive weeks by a teacher of core academic subjects, who is not highly qualified.
 All state and district testing results are shared with parents during the fall parent/teacher conferences.